THE DOVER WAR MEMORIAL PROJECT

 J Beatty grave, by Simon ChambersBeatty, J.

 John Beatty, 86159.
-He was in the Royal Defence Corps and died on 9 July 1919, aged 45.
-He was the husband of Annie Elizabeth Penn (formerly Beatty), of 7, Tower Hamlets St., Dover, and the son of John Beatty.
-He is buried at St James' Cemetery, grave ref.
-P X 22.
+He was in the Royal Defence Corps and died on 9 July 1919 aged 45.
+He was the husband of Annie Elizabeth Penn (formerly Beatty) of 7 Tower Hamlets St, Dover, and the son of John Beatty.
+He is buried at St James' Cemetery, P X 22

 Blagrove, J. Pvt Blagrove and Miss Moore marrying, courtesy Dover Express

-Joseph Blagrove, 8668.
-The son of Mrs Blagrove of Oxford, and living at 21 Douglas Road, he was a private in the 1st Battalion of the Royal Berkshire Regiment.
-He had served since the beginning of the war, and came home on a short leave from the trenches to marry Miss Violet Moore at Buckland church on 2nd April 1916.
-She was the eldest daughter of Mr and Mrs R J Moore of 7 Woods Place, Buckland, Dover.
+Joseph or Joshua Blagrove, 8668.
+The son of Mrs Blagrove of Oxford and of the late Moses Blagrove, a tallow chandler, and living at 21 Douglas Road he was a Private in the 1st Battalion of the Royal Berkshire Regiment.
+He had served since the beginning of the war and came home on a short leave from the trenches to marry Miss Violet Moore at St Andrews, Buckland, on 2 April 1916.
+She was the eldest daughter of Mr Robert James (a cycle engineer) and Mrs Ada Moore of 7 Woods Place, Buckland, Dover

-Private Blagrove was killed in action on 14th November 1916, just seven months after their wedding.
-The next year, on the anniversary of his death, Mrs Blagrove inserted an announcement into the Dover Express.
+Private Blagrove was killed in action on 14 November 1916 just seven months after their wedding.
+The next year on the anniversary of his death Mrs Blagrove inserted an announcement into the Dover Express

 You are not dead for in my heart you’re living,